Skip To Content

 • Dental deep cleaning: Scaling and root planing are dental deep cleaning procedures targeting bacteria below the gum line.
 Deep cleanings combine two techniques.
 Scaling removes bacteria, while root planing smooths tooth surfaces, preventing future buildup.
 If necessary, we will also administer ARESTIN®, an antibiotic that combats disease-causing bacteria in places other cleaning methods cannot reach, during this treatment.

 • Gum tissue grafting: Gum grafts restore receding gums using existing healthy tissue.
-Gum tissue can either come from donor tissue or from other areas of the mouth.
+Gum tissue can either come from donor tissue or other areas of the mouth.
 It can be used to restore the small sections of the gum line, protecting exposed teeth.
-Gum grafting can completely eliminate a receding gum line, improving your smile’s health and appearance simultaneously.
+Gum grafting in NYC can eliminate a receding gum line, improving your smile’s health and appearance simultaneously.
 Since the graft will cover the parts of your mouth most susceptible to bacteria, this procedure can cure and even reverse gum disease.

 • Osseous surgery: Bone loss due to gum disease is replaceable through a procedure known as osseous surgery.
 When periodontal disease develops enough, it can start to affect the bones that hold your teeth in place.
 Sometimes, a graft alone is not enough to help.
 When that happens, 209 NYC Dental will take things one step further with osseous surgery, a bone grafting procedure used to repair and restore bone tissue, strengthening the bite.